CHOINEON/ReactNative_heyyoung/README.md

-# Shinhan Bank Hackathon Project
+# Hackathon Project Test

-A prototype mobile application built for the **Shinhan Bank Hackathon**, featuring:
+A prototype mobile application built for the **Hackathon**, featuring:

 - 📱 React Native for cross-platform app development
 - 🚀 Automated CI/CD pipelines using **GitHub Actions**